Banner Alt Text

 It is 3.8 miles to the top and you can take the chairlift up or down if you don’t want to hike the entire thing!
 The resort also has a really fun Alpine Slide where you can control your own speed as you wind back and forth down the mountain.

 Beyond the ski resort, downtown Whitefish is a great area to walk around and eat or shop.
 I bought some delicious huckleberry licorice at Whitefish Quilts and Gifts.
-For food, check out the Wich Haus for delicious farm-to-table sandwiches using seasonal ingredients.
+For food, check out Jersey Boys Pizzeria (the Jersey Buns are mouth-watering).

 A mural of a bear with a rainbow coming out of its mouth.
 There are pink, red, yellow and black and white geometric shapes surrounding the bear.